mealaud/mealaud.github.io/content/academics/complex-self-study/complex-differentiation.md

 draft: false
 type: "page"
 layout: "note"
-summary: "An introduction to complex differentiability and some explanation for why it's so strong."
+summary: "An introduction to complex differentiability and some explanation for why it's so strong.
+Plus some exercises."
 ---

 If $ V \subseteq \mathbb{C} $ is open, we say a function $ f \colon V \to \mathbb{C} $ is {{% tdf "complex-differentiable" %}}, or {{% tdf "holomorphic" %}}, at a point $ z \in V $ if the usual difference quotient converges.
 That is,